therebedragons101/data_binding_poc_vala/README.md

 IMPLEMENTATION STAGES

 - Stage 1 (getting basic databaingding in order)
-- Stage 2 (move to library, so feedback on public api is possible)
+- Stage 2 (split files/move to library, so feedback on public api is possible)
 - Stage 3 (add advanced features)
 - Stage 4 (rewrite final product in C if I don't decide to stay in Vala )